 If you’re looking for the ultimate day out with the family, look no further than Tangalooma Island Resort on Brisbane’s doorstep.
 Moreton Island is only a 75 minute ferry ride away from Brisbane, however you’ll be forgiven if you think you have taken an overseas trip with Tangalooma’s tropical palms and white beaches.
 The entire family had such a great time experiencing the array of activities on display and we can’t wait to head back across the Bay!

 What to Expect on a Tangalooma Island Resort Day Cruise

 You can expect island life at its best!
 Beautiful beaches, gorgeous views, amazing wildlife, delicious food and lots of fun island activities the whole family can enjoy together.
 All Day Cruises include return transfers, resort access, lunch voucher, Eco Ranger experiences, free resort activities and a beverage voucher (for use during the boat transfer to or from the resort).
-This means that dolphin talks, kookaburra feeding, beach volleyball, tennis, squash, playground,swimming pools and even a helicopter workshop are all included which is great.
-Of course there is also access to the beautiful beaches that surround Moreton Island so the whole family can hang out on the beach, make sandcastles and swim in the crystal clear waters.
+Of course, there is also access to the beautiful golden sand beaches that line the shores of the Resort, so the whole family can hang out on the beach, make sandcastles and swim in the crystal clear waters.

 When to go on a Tangalooma Island Resort Day Cruise

 The whole family can choose to go over to Tangalooma Island Resort any time throughout the year.
 Of course, if you wanted to include whale watching in your day trip then you would need to visit between June and October.
 Tangalooma’s year-round tropical warmth means you can visit at any time of year and still enjoy the perfect beach day.

 How much is a Tangalooma Island Resort Day Cruise?